If you can't access the Internet on your Android device, either through an app or a website, try these troubleshooting steps.

 - If not, turn mobile data off and Wi-Fi on and check again.

 - Try the troubleshooting steps below.

-Check that mobile data is turned on and you have a data connection
+Check mobile data & data connection

 - Open your Settings app and tap Network & internet or Connections Mobile data or Cellular data.